Novikov homology, jump loci and Massey products: Introduction

 This implies several corollaries about both families of numerical invariants.
-On one hand for given $\r$ and $\a$ the jumping loci for $\b_k(X,\r,\a)$ are unions of integral hyperplanes.
-On the other hand the twisted Novikov Betti numbers are computable from the Massey spectral sequence.
-In the case of degeneracy of this spectral sequence, they equal the dimension of its second term.
+One corollary is that for given $\r$ and $\a$ the jump loci for $\b_k(X,\r,\a)$ are unions of proper vector subspaces.
+On the other hand the twisted Novikov Betti numbers are computable from the Massey spectral sequence.integral hyperplanes In the case of degeneracy of this spectral sequence, they equal the dimension of its second term.